 Normal gray cockatiels are easily sexed once the adult plumage is through.
 You will notice that the coloring is more defined with the male having a bright yellow face, whereas the female has a gray face with traces of pale yellow.
 The male's body is a dark gray but the female's appears duller with almost a brown tint to the gray.
 Also, until their first molt both sexes have barring patterns on the underside of their tail feathers.
 After the molt the male's tail feathers will be a solid gray color with no barring, but the female's will remain patterned.

 Cockatiels do have a reputation for demanding attention of their owners on a regular basis.
 Their vocalizations range from soft cheeps to piercing cries.

 The above is easily applied for normal gray cockatiels but other color varieties such as albinos, cinnamons, lutinos, pearls and pieds are more difficult to sex.

-In the meantime, use the general guide below to assist with the sexing of other varieties:
+In the meantime, use the general guide below to assist with the gender determination of other varieties:

 • Males tend to strut around - they lift their wings slightly, stick their chest out and parade and strut, normally calling at

 • Place a mirror in front of your cockatiel.
 How does it react?

 Normally a male will be fascinated and the mirror should hold his attention for quite some time while he performs in front of it.
 A female tends to lose interest fairly quickly.

 "The only way you can be 100% sure if your bird is male or female is by doing DNA testing.
 DNA gender testing on cockatiels can be performed with blood, feather or eggshell samples.
 Feather collection seems to be the most popular and easiest to collet."